rileylemm/mindthread/README.md

 Outputs for `list`, `search`, `stats`, and `tags` open in a pager by default.
 Add `--no-pager` to any of them to print directly.

 `show <id>` also opens in a pager and accepts inline actions: `h` for help, `e` to edit the note text in your `$EDITOR`, `q` to close.

+Launch the optional TUI with `mindthread ui`.
+It uses `prompt_toolkit`, keeps the tactile CLI vibe, and works on Python 3.13.

 ## Configuration